QafooLabs/QafooLabsNoFrameworkBundle/README.md

 For Symfony a concrete implementation `SymfonyFrameworkContext` is used for the interface that uses `security.context` internally.

+In unit tests where you want to test the controller you can use the `MockFrameworkContext` instead.
+It doesnt work with complex `isGranted()` checks or the token, but if you only use the user object it allows very simple test setup.

 ## Helper for Controllers as Service

 We added a ``controller_utils`` service that offers the functionality